msgphp/user-bundle/README.md

 # MsgPhp User Bundle

-A Symfony bundle for basic user management.
+A new Symfony bundle for basic user management.

 ## Features